 Based in Taiwan, 1Zpresso has been making a lot of noise in the specialty coffee industry over the past few years.
 The manufacturer has been dominating the manual coffee grinder sector by producing a range of fantastic options.
 Plus, there’s a definite focus on build quality and precision, as well as affordable prices.

-Take the 1Zpresso JX Manual Coffee Grinder for example.
-Costing just $139.00, this awesome grinder offers ridiculously good value for money.
+Take the 1Zpresso J Ultra for example.
+Costing just $199.00, this awesome grinder offers ridiculously good value for money.

-Not only is the JX grinder really solidly built and easy to use, it offers incredible grind consistency.
-That’s all down to the 48 millimeter stainless steel burrs with 120 grind settings.
+Not only is the J Ultra grinder really solidly built and easy to use, it offers incredible grind consistency.
+That’s all down to the 48 millimeter stainless steel burrs with over 400 grind settings.
 Thanks to their larger size, the burrs work really quickly.
-Still, the stepped adjustments with 25 microns between each setting means this grinder might not be the best for espresso.
+Plus, the stepped adjustments with an astonishing 8 microns between each click means this grinder is ideal for espresso.

-With that said, the 1Zpresso JX is ideal for a range of manual brewing methods, including Chemex, French press and AeroPress.
-Ultimately, it was a no-brainer decision to name the 1Zpresso JX “Best Overall” manual coffee grinder.
+Finally, the 1Zpresso J Ultra is ideal for a range of manual brewing methods, including Chemex, French press and AeroPress.
+Ultimately, it was a no-brainer decision to name the 1Zpresso J Ultra “Best Overall” manual coffee grinder.

 Related: 1Zpresso J-Max Review